 It is important to keep the detector viewing windows as free of contaminants as possible in order to maintain maximum sensitivity.
-Commonly encountered substances that can significantly attenuate UV and/or IR radiation include, but are certainly not limited to, the following:
+Commonly encountered substances that can significantly attenuate IR radiation include, but are certainly not limited to, the following:

-Silicones

-Oils and greases

-Dust and dirt buildup
+Dust and dirt buildup Paint overspray Water and ice.

-Paint overspray

-Water and ice.